OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 required for OADA v1.0.0 conformance.
 More details can be found in the [View Proposal][view].

-Clouds may support other query parameters but they should not expect that clients can make use of them.
+Clouds may support other query parameters but they should not expect that any particular OADA-conformant clients can make use of them since they are non-standard.

 ### The Usage of Arrays